ajuna-network/ajuna-pallets/README.md

 This repository contains the different FRAME pallets used in the Ajuna/Bajun ecosystem.

+## Stable Branch

+This branch contains the stable pallets aka, the currently depoloyed pallet on the Ajuna Parachain before the introduction of SAGE and the refactoring introduced.

+### How to maintain the stable branch
+There are a few crates are still identical to develop:

+* orml-benchmarking
+* ajuna-battle-mogs
+* ajuna-board
+* ajuna-matchmaker
+* ajuna-wildcard

+For above crates and the CI stuff, we can basically just get all changes from develop.

+The other crates have to updated with care, we do not want to get the refactorings of develop into this branch.

 ## Managing Dependencies
 We use [psvm](https://github.com/paritytech/psvm) to manage substrate/polkadot dependencies.